hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `kms_key_arn` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt cluster configuration.

 The `database_encryption` block supports:

 * `kms_key_arn` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt cluster secrets.

 The `fleet` block supports: